carl-codling/LucidGTK/README.md

 # LucidGTK
 GTK application for running Google's DeepDream software on Linux systems

-Much of the code is taken from Google's deepdream iPython notebook (https://github.com/google/deepdream) and repackaged in to a GTK application
+Much of the code is taken from Google's deepdream iPython notebook (https://github.com/google/deepdream) and repackaged in to a GTK application with the intention of making it simpler to experiment with the various settings (models, output layers, iterations, octaves. etc.)

-Install:
+## Install:

 First you will need to install caffe and other dependencies by following the instructions here: <br />
 https://www.reddit.com/r/deepdream/comments/3cd1yf/howto_install_on_ubuntulinux_mint_including_cuda/ <br />